jpmorganchase/salt-ds/.changeset/nice-snakes-camp.md

 **_Theming and CSS updates_** with visual changes to Salt components:

-1. Minor changes in `Button` component width. `CTA` and `Primary` button text font weight changed from bold to semibold.
+1. Minor changes in `Button` component width as font weight gets updated.
+Font weight for two button variants,`CTA` and `Primary` changed from bold to semibold.
 Expect components containing Salt `Button` to have similar change.

 ```diff
 - --salt-actionable-cta-fontWeight